vim-scripts/vim-stardict/README.md

     " Make vim-stardict split open in a :split (default value) let g:stardict_split_horizontal = 1

-    " Set vim-stardict split width (or height) to 20 based on " whether vim-stardict split is a :vsplit (or :split) let g:stardict_split_size = 20
+    " Set vim-stardict split width (or height) to 20 based on whether " vim-stardict split is a :vsplit (or :split) let g:stardict_split_size = 20

-	" This option should only be set if your Vim is compiled with +python and " -python3 options (in other words, if your Vim doesn't support Python 3) " let g:stardict_prefer_python3 = 0
+	" This option should only be set if your Vim is compiled with +python " and -python3 options (in other words, if your Vim doesn't support " Python 3):
+	" let g:stardict_prefer_python3 = 0

 	" Map vim-stardict's commands
-    nnoremap <leader>sw :StarDict<Space>	    " Ready for typing the word in nnoremap <leader>sc :StarDictCursor<CR>     " Lookup the word under cursor
+	" Ready for typing the word in nnoremap <leader>sw :StarDict<Space>
+	" Lookup the word under cursor
+	nnoremap <leader>sc :StarDictCursor<CR>

-	" OPTIONAL: You can change the colors of output of vim-stardict inside Vim " as follow (see below for the comprehensive list of highlight group): highlight link stardictResult Special              " Default value highlight link stardictWord PreProc                " Default value highlight link stardictWordType Statement          " Default value highlight link stardictWordMeaning Identifier      " Default value highlight link stardictWordExample Type            " Default value highlight link stardictDictName Underlined         " Default value
+	" OPTIONAL: You can change the colors of output of vim-stardict inside " Vim as follow (see below for the comprehensive list of highlight " group):
+	" highlight link stardictResult Special              " Default value " highlight link stardictWord PreProc                " Default value " highlight link stardictWordType Statement          " Default value " highlight link stardictWordMeaning Identifier      " Default value " highlight link stardictWordExample Type            " Default value " highlight link stardictDictName Underlined         " Default value
 ```

 **For the full list of highlight groups in Vim**, you can consult [:help group-name][5]